All Products

 Background information

-JOIN statements in real-time computing have the same semantic meanings as those for batch processing.
-The two types of JOIN statements allow you to join two tables.
-The difference is that each JOIN statement in real-time computing joins two dynamic tables.
-The join results are dynamically updated to ensure that the final results are the same as the related results of batch processing.
+JOIN statements for real-time computing are semantically equivalent to those for batch processing.
+Both statements are used to join two tables.
+The difference is that the join results in real-time computing are continuously updated because the tables are dynamic.
+This ensures that the final results are consistent with the results of batch processing.

 Syntax